Ben Aaron, Ginger Zee’s Husband: 5 Fast Facts You Need to Know

 Two years later, he proposed to her in Central Park and she said yes.
 They got married in July 2014 and have been together ever since.

-3. Aaron’s Next New Project Is Hosting a Talkshow With Singer Kellie Pickler
+3. His Next New Project Is Hosting a Talkshow With Singer Kellie Pickler

 In April, The E.W.
 Scripps Company announced that Aaron will co-host a new syndicated lifestyle talkshow with country singer Kellie Pickler.
 Singer Faith Hill is also an executive producer on the project, along with former Oprah Winfrey Show producer Lisa Erspamer and Sandbox Entertainment CEO Jason Owen.